University of California, Berkeley - Haas School of Business

 Journal of Financial Economics (JFE), Forthcoming

-We study price pressures --- deviations from fundamental value due to risk-averse intermediaries supplying liquidity to asynchronously arriving investors.
-Empirically, New York Stock Exchange intermediary data reveal economically large price pressures, 0.49% on average with a half life of 0.92 days.
+We study price pressures, i.e., deviations from the efficient price due to risk-averse intermediaries supplying liquidity to asynchronously arriving investors.
+Empirically, New York Stock Exchange intermediary data reveals economically large price pressures, 0.49% on average with a half life of 0.92 days.
 Theoretically, a simple dynamic inventory model captures an intermediary’s use of price pressure to mean-revert inventory.
 She trades off revenue loss due to price pressure against price risk associated with staying in a nonzero inventory state.
-The closed-form solution identifies the intermediary’s risk aversion and the investors’ private value distribution from the observed time series patterns.
-These parameters imply a relative social cost due to price pressure --- a deviation from constrained Pareto efficiency --- of approximately 10% of the cost of immediacy.
+The closed-form solution identifies the intermediary’s risk aversion and the investors’ private value distribution from the observed time series patterns of prices and inventories.
+These parameters imply a relative social cost due to price pressure, a deviation from constrained Pareto efficiency, of approximately 10% of the cost of immediacy.